 top of page

-The centre is a police led partnership working with academia and businesses to help organisations improve their cyber resilience, â€‹â€‹â€‹supporting organisations in Oxfordshire, Berkshire, Buckinghamshire, Sussex, Surrey, Hampshire, and the Isle of Wight.
+The centre is a police led partnership working with academia and businesses to help organisations improve their cyber resilience.

-We’re looking for volunteers to help promote this free public service by visiting local businesses, charities, and organisations, raising awareness of the centre and encouraging them to join.
+We are looking for enthusiastic volunteers to help promote this public service by engaging with local businesses, charities, and organisations, in the areas of Oxfordshire, Berkshire, Buckinghamshire, Milton Keynes, Sussex, Surrey, Hampshire, and the Isle of Wight.

 ✅ This volunteer role is ideal for someone who enjoys meeting people and making a difference in their community.

-✅ You’ll need to be confident speaking to others face-to-face, able to explain things clearly, and comfortable using a smartphone or tablet to help someone complete a simple online form.
+✅ You’ll need to be confident speaking to others face-to-face, able to explain things clearly.

 ✅ Being organised, approachable, and professional is essential, as you’ll be representing a police-led initiative.